Skydddoogg/soa2019_group2/api/post/README.md

+### NOTE: Markdown need to update, the following detail was obsolated !!

 # How to Test APIs of Post Service

-## Markdown need to update, the following detail was obsolated !!

 ## Follow these steps
 * Step 1: Import mocked database by running this ```mongoimport --db post_service --collection posts --file post_service_mocked_db.json```